 facet is a derive macro and a trait that gives runtime (and to some extent, const-time) knowledge about the shape, trait implementations, and characteristics of arbitrary types.

-It’s intended to be “the last proc macro / the last derive you’ll ever need”, since it can serve a lot of use cases typically handled by proc macros, like:
+It can serve a lot of use cases typically handled by proc macros, like:

 Crash course